Cardiovascular Diseases (CVD) is the biggest killer and responsible for 31% of overall deaths worldwide.

-Trans fats found in fried foods, takeaway foods, as well as crispy snacks, increase the level of bad cholesterol (low-density lipoproteins) and reduces the levels of good cholesterol (high-density lipoproteins) thereby increasing the risk from cardiovascular diseases .
+Trans fats found in fried foods, takeaway foods, as well as crispy snacks, increase the level of bad cholesterol (low-density lipoproteins) and reduces the levels of good cholesterol (high-density lipoproteins) thereby increasing the risk of cardiovascular diseases .

-Industry experts recommend that replacing the bad fats i.e. (saturated and trans fats) with the healthy fats (monounsaturated and polyunsaturated fats) is more effective in preventing coronary heart disease events than reducing overall fat intake [12,7].
+Industry experts recommend that replacing the bad fats i.e. (saturated and trans fats) with healthy fats (monounsaturated and polyunsaturated fats) is more effective in preventing coronary heart disease events than reducing overall fat intake [12,7].

-Researchers also believe that drinking green and herbal tea could be quite beneficial for reducing LDL cholesterol levels in the body.
+Researchers also believe that drinking green and herbal tea could be quite beneficial for reducing LDL cholesterol levels in the body .

 Melatonin, a natural hormone produced by the body and also found naturally in mustard, Goji berries, almonds, sunflower seeds, cardamom, fennel, coriander and cherries can prevent heart diseases and obesity .